 So how do you transition what you've saved into an income-generating retirement portfolio that has the potential to last as long as you do?

-Here are three steps to consider to help you do just that.
+Here is a two-step plan to help you do just that:

-We believe that most investors should strive to cover essential expenses with guaranteed income sources such as Social Security, pensions, and certain annuities.
+We believe that most investors should strive to cover essential expenses like food, health care, and housing with lifetime-guaranteed income sources.
 Because Social Security and pensions aren’t always enough, many people may need to purchase an annuity.
-Income annuities are one of the other ways to generate lifetime income.
+Income annuities are one of the key ways of generating lifetime income.

 If you've saved for retirement in a tax-deferred annuity, now may be the time to annuitize it, turning it into a steady stream of guaranteed1 income payments.
 You aren’t taxed when you do this.
 Instead, each annuity payment will be taxed appropriately.

 Tap tax-deferred accounts—401(k)s, 403(b)s, or traditional IRAs.

 If you don’t own an annuity, you may want to consider rolling over the money from a traditional IRA, 401(k), or 403(b) to purchase one.
 You aren’t taxed on the amount you roll over (provided certain conditions are met).
 Instead, each annuity payment will be considered taxable income and will be subject to ordinary income tax, assuming all contributions had been made pretax.